freya022/BotCommands-Website/docs/using-botcommands/ratelimit.md

         ```

 ### Creating a rate limiter
-The [default rate limiters](https://docs.bc.freya02.dev/-bot-commands/io.github.freya022.botcommands.api.commands.ratelimit/-rate-limiter/-companion/index.html) should provide you ready-made implementations for both in-memory and proxied buckets,
+The [default rate limiters][[RateLimiter.Companion]] should provide you ready-made implementations for both in-memory and proxied buckets,
 refer to the example attached to them.

 !!! example